 One way you could read this movie is as a conflict between different eras of historic queerness as represented by Peter and Phil.
-It’s fascinating considering that Phil, a fine-boned Harvard educated classicist & rich kid, early 20th century America’s analogue of, well, Benedict Cumberbatch, is only able to achieve the finessed level of aggro masculine charisma he does in playing his adopted role of rough & ruthless rancher, because of how adept he has had to become at navigating the world as a closeted gay man.
+It’s fascinating considering that Phil, a fine-boned Harvard educated classicist & rich kid, early 20th century America’s analogue of, well, Benedict Cumberbatch, is only able to achieve the finessed level of aggro masculine charisma he does in playing his adopted role of rough & ruthless rancher, because of how adept he has had to become at navigating a world of people like this as a closeted gay man.
 The reason Cumberbatch works so well for me here is that it’s good that you should always feel, just a little bit, that he’s trying to fit a character.
 He should be very credible in it, but there should always be that slight rigidity of effort.

 That ramrod-straight swagger and defensively flint-sharp eye of Phil Burbank has made him virtually indestructible, unassailable—until Peter wanders in not following his known laws of physics.
 And this is not just a joke about the non-Euclidean geometry of Kodi Smit-McPhee.
 But that’s the thing actually, that’s something I kept thinking about: that Peter looks like that.
 He just looks like that.
 He was born with this form that makes it impossible for him to just exist neutrally in a space, because, as Emily put it, he looks like an Edward Gorey drawing.
 There’s no dissembling his vibe, he’s simply going to appear as he appears in 1920s Montana, spindly and effete and bone white, and either through strategic bravery or sheer sociopathy he doesn’t particularly seem to care, and this fucks up Phil’s whole mode.

 We weren’t prepared for Peter; Phil super wasn’t prepared for Peter.
 He’s not queer in any of the ways Phil has known.
 Jody shared with us the incredible tidbit that Bronco Henry’s bodybuilding magazines are real historic objects, the man on the covers a famous man who basically invented bodybuilding culture in America around the turn of the 20th century.
-So Phil inheriting & treasuring this stash of Physical Culture mags that are now several decades out of date is just another neat way of capturing how he has essentially been living in stasis in the 19-ohs, building up a cult of nostalgia among the ranch hands centered around his own worship of Bronco Henry, a man whose time has since passed.
+So Phil inheriting & treasuring this stash of Physical Culture mags that are now several decades out of date is just another neat way of capturing how he has essentially been living in stasis, building up a cult of nostalgia among the ranch hands centered around his own worship of Bronco Henry, a man whose time has since passed.
 Bronco Henry was of the old west, and Peter is of the new, and caught in between and as vicious as a trapped animal, is Phil.

 But if Peter represents a more modern queerness to Phil’s, it’s once again so fascinating that, cue joke, his queerness is in its murder era.
 The combination of calculated planning and fluid adaptability that has set him up so well for survival also sets him up to be so so deadly.
 His thin hands are just as skilled at constructing layered paper flowers as they are dissecting a rabbit he’s snared.
 He is characterized by a certain delicacy, but to twist the Siken, delicacy that comes not from the absence of violence, but in the execution of it.
 For instance, something Jody pointed out later that caught me by the throat: Peter putting the cigarette to Phil’s lips in the barn was for distraction of course, but also because he can’t touch anything Phil touches as soon as he puts his hands on the poisoned rawhide.
 Which also means that whole night Peter has to play a seduction where he can’t ever let Phil touch his own skin, or he’s dead too.
 THAT kind of delicacy.

 And what makes The Power of the Dog such a masterwork, is that all the elements of the filmcraft is operating at this same level.
-I am becoming obsessed with cinematographer Ari Wegner, who also shot this year’s seamy Twitter noir Zola (at this point I’m just tossing genres down on the table like cards), and the beautifully chilly & strange Florence Pugh break-out Lady Macbeth, where she would set up her camera framing a static shot in a room and the characters would then just move within it in the scene—except for when Pugh would escape onto the cold brown coastal hills of Northumberland, and then her camera would break loose to move with her in the wind.
-She is a fantastic collaborator for Jane Campion, is what this all means, who also loves a frame and a landscape, and adorably seems to have set out to find a DP bestie and found one in Wegner, who was delighted to come along with her on a whole year of location scouting and prep.
+I have become such a fan of cinematographer Ari Wegner, who also shot this year’s seamy Twitter noir Zola (at this point I’m just tossing genres down on the table like cards), and the beautifully chilly & strange Florence Pugh break-out Lady Macbeth, where she would set up her camera framing a static shot in a room and the characters would then just move within it in the scene—except for when Pugh would escape onto the cold brown coastal hills of Northumberland, and then Wegner’s camera would break loose to move with her in the wind.
+She is a fantastic collaborator for Jane Campion, is what this all means, who also loves a frame and a landscape, and adorably seems to have set out to find a DP bestie and found one in Ari Wegner, who was delighted to come along with her on a whole year of location scouting and prep.
 The mountain shots they’ve come up with simply…whip ass.
 Shadows moving over the rippled hillsides with some unplaceable menace.
 Tawny slopes framed through blowing curtains in an open window evoking American painter Andrew Wyeth, my beloved, which in turn evokes the legendary Roger Deakins’ cinematography on The Assassination of Jesse James by the Coward Robert Ford, where he named Wyeth as a key influence.

-And on the score, Jonny Greenwood, back for his second of three this year; our luck!
+And on the score, Jonny Greenwood, back for his second this year; our luck!
 And not least because new Jonny Greenwood scores mean new disarmingly endearing Jonny Greenwood interviews.
 When he cited as one of his own key influences the original Star Trek’s use of brass in alien landscapes, I about fell over.
 I promise we’d begun the Trek As Western conversation well before then!
 But actually the parts of his score that I was most captured by weren’t the “pent up masculinity” of the French horns, but that unusual plucking cello, and a melody for piano or strings that I couldn’t shake the feeling that I recognized.
-It is not, I have checked, but my heart kept asking if it was some part of the Days Of Heaven score.
+It is not, I have checked, but my heart kept asking if it was some part of the Days Of Heaven score outside of that Camille Saint-Saëns piece.
 I think what’s probably really going on is that in Greenwood’s efforts to pare back his usual instinct (“for all that it should embarrass me”) for lush romanticism, he’s ended up with a sort of elusive distillation of romantic westerns of the past.
 Something spare and kind of searching, like a cold wind coming down over the hills, tugging at your clothes and your memory.
 It feels right that one of the tracks is named ‘West Alone’.

 But bringing all of these pieces of mystery and sublimity together: Jane Campion, simply one of our best living directors.
 She has an incredibly fine eye for people and environments, and people in environments, and an incredibly fine hand in crafting moments in them of such pure unsettling surprise.
-She is a master at building out just these indelible little freaks, who will do the most atonal, human things that will stick with you the rest of your life.
+She is a master at building out just these indelible little weirdos, who will do the most atonal, human things that will stick with you the rest of your life.
 Her works are so unexpected, and yet…I don’t even know what the word is.
 It’s like the more her characters veer strangely off paths the more they reveal some sort of raw ore of humanity within them, burnished from long holding by cupped hands and rib bones.
 Her characters have secrets.
 In fact sometimes her actors have secrets even from her, like Kodi Smit-McPhee and Kirsten Dunst sidling onto set with their conspiratorial little secret headcanon about what Peter and Rose could be keeping secret themselves.
 You two….I absolutely love this as an acting method.

 Which of course brings us to maybe the main takeaway: HUGE year for hot stressed moms & their tall skinny uncanny sons against the world.
-Do not fuck with this year’s mom & son duos, they will see your ass in pieces against a staggering natural backdrop or this isn’t a 2021 film adaptation.
+Do not mess with this year’s mom & son duos, they will see your ass in pieces against a staggering natural backdrop or this isn’t a 2021 film adaptation.
 GREAT THEME.